paritytech/polkadot/roadmap/implementers-guide/src/pvf-prechecking.md

 In order to make the PVF usable for candidate validation it has to be registered on-chain.

 As part of the registration process, it has to go through pre-checking.
 Pre-checking is a game of attempting preparation and reporting the results back on-chain.

 We define preparation as a process that: validates the consistency of the wasm binary (aka prevalidation) and the compilation of the wasm module into machine code (refered to as artifact).

 Besides pre-checking, preparation can also be triggered by execution, since a compiled artifact is needed for the execution.

-[glossary]: glossary.md#pvf
+If an artifact already exists, execution will skip preparation.
+If it does do preparation, execution uses a more lenient timeout than preparation, to avoid the situation where honest validators fail on valid, pre-checked PVFs.

 [3211]: https://github.com/paritytech/polkadot/issues/3211
 [paras]: runtime/paras.md
 [pvf-runtime-api]: runtime-api/pvf-prechecking.md